quickapps/docs/en/developers/plugins.rst

 .. note::

-    If no translated documentation is found for certain language then ``help.ctp`` will be used by default.
+    If no translated documentation is found for certain language then ``help.ctp`` will be used by default if available.

 Recommended Reading